thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/virtualbox/7c.png)

-Increase the number of CPUs the VM is allowed to use (assuming you have more than one on the host machine).
-Then move over to "Display".
+Choose the "Processor" tab, and increase the number of CPUs the VM is allowed to use (assuming you have more than one on the host machine).
+Then move over to "Display" on the menu on the left side of the screen.

 ![alt text](images/virtualbox/7d.png)

 I like to increase the video to max as well.
-Exit the "Settings" menu.
-We're read to fire up the machine and connect it to our Arch ISO.
-Click "Start".
+Exit the "Settings" menu by clicking "Ok".
+We're ready to fire up the machine and connect it to our Arch ISO.
+In the top menu click the green "Start" button.

 ![alt text](images/virtualbox/9.png)